-When a solver provides even one single wrong answer in a given track, the solver's results in that track will be excluded from the final evaluation results because they cannot be trusted.
-Exceptionally, the organizers may decide to present separately the results of such a solver but only if it obtained particularly good results and if a detailed explanation of the problem as well as a correction is provided by the submitters.
+When a solver provides a wrong answer in a given track, the solver's results in that track will be excluded from the final evaluation results because they cannot be trusted.

 A solver that ends without giving any solution, or just crashes for some reason (internal bugs...), is simply considered as giving an UNKNOWN result.